Otley Baroque provides early-music concerts in a charming old market town of Otley, Leeds.

-We are planning to establish more educational programmes and events tailored for young children.
+We are planning more educational programmes and events tailored for young children.

 Support local and vulnerable

 The series started as a charity concert to raise awareness of the vulnerable in society.
-Most musicians in the first season has joined for free and all the profits are donated to St George’s Crypt in Leeds.
-Also Asuka and the cellist Amelie Addison made their visit to the Crypt and gave a lunchtime concert.
+Most musicians in the first season have joined for free and all the profits are donated to St George’s Crypt in Leeds.
+Also, Asuka and the cellist Amelie Addison made their visit to the Crypt and gave a lunchtime concert.

 In addition, our recent concerts invite the members of Otley Action for Older People free of charge.